muratkeremozcan/books/aws/Testing-serverless-apps/README.md

 }
 ```

-The above unit test would work but would not work in integration, because DDB returns an object with both the Item and Consumed Capacity
+The above unit test would work, but would not work in integration, because DDB returns an object with both the Item and Consumed Capacity

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/vdfacciwognm4o5q8w2q.png)